medialab/xan/docs/cmd/dedup.md

 The command can also write only the duplicated rows with --keep-duplicates.

+You are also given the option to add a column indicating whether each row is a duplicate or not, as per selected method, using -f/--flag <name>.
+You can even pipe the result into `xan partition` to split the file into a deduplicated one and another containing only discarded duplicates:

+    $ xan dedup -f duplicated file.csv | xan partition -s duplicated

 Finally, it is also possible to specify which rows to keep by evaluating an expression (see `xan help cheatsheet` and `xan help functions` for the documentation of the expression language).